Valorz-2/DSA-JAVA/README.md

 Security Features

-Password Encryption: All passwords are encrypted using Fernet (based on AES-128 in CBC mode) or AES-GCM (with scrypt key derivation for enhanced security).
+Password Encryption: All passwords are encrypted using AES-GCM (with scrypt key derivation for enhanced security).
 Master Password Hashing: Master passwords are hashed with bcrypt for secure storage.
 Secure Key Management: Encryption keys are stored securely and generated only once per installation.
 Session Security: Streamlit session state ensures secure user sessions without storing sensitive data in plaintext.